• Skip to main content

 I love having beets in my salads!
 What did you mean about storing the beet greens in kitchen roll?

-Ah, they could be rolled up in kitchen paper or a cloth towel.
+They can be rolled up in kitchen paper or a cloth towel to prolong their freshness.

 Glad to know more about beets…and various ways to have it